ThomasAribart/dev-to-articles/blog-posts/an-in-depth-comparison-of-the-most-popular-dynamodb-wrappers/an-in-depth-comparison-of-the-most-popular-dynamodb-wrappers.md

 });
 ```

-And just like that, we went from an obscure 18-lines object to a readable and elegant 8-liners 🤩 Not bad, heh?
+And just like that, we went from an obscure 18-line object to a readable and elegant 8-liner 🤩 Not bad, don't you think?

 DynamoDB-Toolbox is not the only SDK wrapper out there.
 If you browse Alex DeBrie’s [awesome-dynamodb-tools](https://github.com/alexdebrie/awesome-dynamodb#tools) repo, you’ll actually find a bunch of them.
 So, **which one should you chose?**